-Any handouts or flyers for any part of the library must be submitted to either the Head of Adult Services or the Head of Children's Services before being posted or distributed.
+Any handouts or flyers for any part of the library must be submitted to library staff before being posted or distributed.
 These policies will pertain to any present or future bulletin boards or display areas inside or outside of the library.

-Revised 9/96, 1/01, 4/02, 4/03
+Revised 9/96, 1/01, 4/02, 4/03, 4/25